VSCROx/vivek-keep/README.md

-# vivek-keep
+# 📝 vivek-keep
-This is a Google clone made by Vivek Singh.
+This is a notes keep web app made by Vivek Singh. <br>
+Stores the notes on the Browser's local storage.